ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/resources/typescript.md

 ### Import Attributes

-Currently TypeScript does not support types for standard [JSON and CSS Import Attributes](https://github.com/microsoft/TypeScript/issues/46135).
-You can use the below snippets as a reference for providing these types for your own project in the meantime.
+Currently TypeScript only supports types for standard [JSON Import Attributes](https://devblogs.microsoft.com/typescript/announcing-typescript-5-4/#checked-import-attributes-and-assertions) as of TypeScript 5.4.
+There is an [open issue tracking CSS Module Scripts support](https://github.com/microsoft/TypeScript/issues/46689), so in the meantime you can use the below snippet as a reference for providing this type for yourself in your own project.

 <!-- prettier-ignore-start -->